-3.2 Band recoveries
+3.3 Band recoveries

 A small number of banded birds and one dead banded bird were found, details are provided below (Table 7).
+The number of re-sightings are insufficient to undertake any survival analysis, and are provided here to record collected data.
+This included one Royal albatross banded as a chick on Middle Sister Island in 1975, making it 41 years old.